getsentry/sentry-docs/docs/community/installation.rst

 Some basic prerequisites which you'll need in order to run Sentry:

 * A UNIX-based operating system.
-We test on Ubuntu.
+We test on Ubuntu and this documentation assumes an ubuntu based system.
 * Python 2.7
 * ``python-setuptools``, ``python-pip``, ``python-dev``, ``libxslt1-dev``,
   ``libxml2-dev``, ``libz-dev``, ``libffi-dev``, ``libssl-dev``